ChloeJohnsonCodes/Cache/README.md

 # Cache
 Cache

-A Cache data structure is implemented in this project.
+A Cache data structure is implemented for a text file containing data.